Related Podcast Episodes

 Do you feel like back-to-school professional development in August is a little late?

-That’s why I’m offering my brand new Summer Learning Series Kickoff the first week of June—so you have all summer to get inspired and think about how to implement the ideas and strategies you’re learning more easily in your classroom next year!
+That’s why I offered my brand new Summer Learning Series Kickoff the first week of June—so you would have all summer to get inspired and think about how to implement the ideas and strategies you’re learning more easily in your classroom next year!

 Summer Learning Kickoff Schedule: